patsaoglou/AudioWayDSP/README.md

 -- AIM65 Thread at diyAudio where he shared his digital preamp project featuring a I2S class d amp that interfaces with a STM32 mcu
 (https://www.diyaudio.com/community/threads/neatamp-pre-a-digital-preamp-for-neatamp.373698/)

+# Conclusion
+This is my first mixed signal project where i designed and manufactured a more advanced 4-Layer pcb board which turned out pretty nice and i really enjoyed doing the research choosing components and reading the datasheets before doing the actual development and manufacturing of the board.
+It was really fun and i am definatelly planning to do more projects like this in the future.